 - How simple does it sound?

 Sometimes, if it sounds too easy, it definitely is.
 Again with reference to SEO, if you’ve read a blog that says you just stuff a few keywords into your site, and voila, numero uno ranking, we’re telling you now that’s not the case.
-Don’t be fooled by the quick-fix option.
+Quick-fix options don’t work.